 In my apartment building, we lost comfy carpet in the community room TV area to fake hardwood floors.
 Fake, mind you.
-Our modest library of actual books is succumbing to a new computer area.
+Our modest library of actual books succumbed to a new computer area.
 New faked information, if you will.
-Under protest, management agreed to salvage a smaller library, rotating new books into the condensed old stock.

-This could go on for awhile, but the point is, especially about books, that we continue to let changes, particularly via computer, overtake our information resources, and it isn’t reliable as the researched books of the Past.
+This could go on for awhile, but, seriously, the point is, especially about books, that we continue to let changes, particularly via computer, overtake our information resources, and it isn’t reliable as the researched books of the Past.

 Where is the Past going?
 Do our children and grand children know of our Past?
 Is there a valid reason for wiping our the learning of cursive writing?
 Etc.

 There’s a wild, unreasonable trend, here, to abolish a way of life, and it’s woefully under-researched.
-And I’m worried and frustrated about the Past slipping further and further from the minds of our Future generations.
+Is the Past slipping further and further from the minds of our Future generations?